powersimmani/MRI-based-Diagnosis-of-Rotator-Cuff-Tears-using-Deep-Learning-and-Weighted-Linear-Combinations/README.md

   <li>Full-thickness tear: 662 MRI scans (fraction: 27%)</li>
 </ul>

- Each MRI scan contains 16 images (slices) with a spatial resolution 512x512.
+ Each MRI scan contains 16 images (slices) with a spatial resolution of 512x512.
 These images denote the (coronally) sliced images of a 3-D T2 MRI scan.
 The physical gap between two such images is about 2mm.
-The sample image stream for each class is as follows
+The sample image stream for each class is as follows:

 ##### Class: Normal
 ![RCT_description](images/normal.png?raw=true "RCT_description")